Frequently Asked Questions - Student

 Support raising sounds a bit intimidating.
 Have past Camp Good News staff had trouble with support raising?

-Last year, most of our staff found the process a bit intimidating at first, but after sending out their letters in faith and seeing God provide, they realized that it was much easier and not as intimidating as they first thought.
+In previous years, most of our staff found the process a bit intimidating at first, but after sending out their letters in faith and seeing God provide, they realized that it was much easier and not as intimidating as they first thought.
 Always remember to trust that God will provide.

 When will I find out if I have been hired?